krismatson/deep-learning/transfer-learning/readme.md

 We'll be using a pretrained network from https://github.com/machrisaa/tensorflow-vgg.
-Make sure you clone this repository into the transfer-learning directory.
+Make sure you clone this repository into the transfer-learning directory if it is empty to start.
 ```
 cd  transfer-learning
 git clone https://github.com/machrisaa/tensorflow-vgg.git tensorflow_vgg